tav/gitfund/mvp/app/page/help.md

 * Validating and storing proof that a user is from a specific country.

 So, for this MVP, we are only supporting business to business VAT, where the VAT is reverse charged and much simpler to handle.
-And thus why we can only have EU sponsors with a valid VAT ID at the moment.
+And thus we are only supporting EU sponsors with a valid VAT ID at the moment.

 Once the Beta is ready, this limitation will no longer apply as we will have full VAT support — including for countries outside the EU.